lucasvtiradentes/gcal-sync/README.md

       sync_function: 'sync',                // function name to run every x minutes
       timezone_correction: -3,              // hour difference from your timezone to utc timezone | https://www.utctime.net/
       update_frequency: 5,                  // wait time between sync checks (must be multiple of 5: 10, 15, etc)
+      skip_mode: false,                     // if set to true, it will skip every sync (useful for not messing up your data if any bug occurs repeatedly)
       per_day_emails: {
         time_to_send: '22:00',              // time to email the summary
         email_daily_summary: false,         // email all the actions done in the day on the above time